Skip to main content

 nut code

-Start implementing a proposal using an AI assistant in terminal mode.
+Start implementing a task using an AI assistant in terminal mode.

 Arguments: